 - The total unpaid balance of debts secured by mortgages and other liens against the property must not exceed 75 percent of the estimated market value of the property.

-Applications are available in City of Minneapolis Assessors office and online at the Minnesota Department of Revenue's website.
+Applications can be found only at the Minnesota Department of Revenue's website.
 All applications must be made by July 1 to defer a portion of the following year’s tax.
 You may apply in the year in which you become 65 years old, but no deferral will be allowed until the following year.

 This form of credit is granted to properties that have been accidentally or unintentionally damaged.
 The damage must be greater than 50% or more of the market value and the property must be uninhabitable or unusable.
 The owner of a homestead or non-homestead property can apply for a reduction in the amount of property taxes payable for the year in which the destruction occurs.